 Tracking turnover not only helps an organization budget more accurately for replacement and training costs, but it alerts HR and operations to potential problems, such as noncompetitive salaries or low employee engagement.
 With the right HR metrics HR can direct their attention toward the issue and drive down turnover rates and costs.

 OnePoint HCM Standard HR Metric: Turnover Rates Report

 Employees approaching OT Overtime:

 Reliance on overtime can quickly send labor costs spiraling out of control.
 Tracking overtime can help managers identify patterns, understand relationships to demand.
-But the advanced ability to configure alerts for managers when an employee is approach OT, allows managers to proactively adjust schedules to limit OT use only to those circumstances where it makes good business sense.
+But the advanced ability to configure alerts for managers when an employee is approaching overtime allows managers to proactively adjust schedules to manage employee overtime for those circumstances that support the business and budget.

 OnePoint HCM Standard HR Metric: Calculated Time Summary and Exceptions